jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

-## Ayanamsha’s
+## Ayanamshas

-Enigma supports an extensive set of Ayanamsha’s.
+Enigma supports 40 different Ayanamshas.

 The most important ones are: